Speculation

 In finance, speculation is the purchase of an asset (a commodity, goods, or real estate) with the hope that that asset will become more valuable in a brief amount of time.

-The term can also refer to short sales, in which the speculator hopes for a decline in value.
+The term can also refer to short sales, in which the speculator hopes to profit from a decline in the asset's value.
+Speculation often has a pejorative connotation, as the activity is linked to bubbles, economic downturns, and financial crises.

 Many speculators pay little attention to the fundamental value of a security and instead focus purely on price movements.
 In principle, speculation can involve any tradable good or financial instrument.
 Speculators are particularly common in the markets for stocks, bonds, commodity futures, currencies, cryptocurrency, fine art, collectibles, real estate, and financial derivatives.

 Speculators play one of the four primary roles in financial markets, along with: